There are days when all I want to do is eat meat.

 In Japan, I mostly find myself craving for yakiniku on meat days but sometimes when I am simultaneously craving egg I would go for sukiyaki.
 I can never resist a TKG (tamago-kake-gohan, or egg on rice) after a beefy meal at i.e. Imahan!
 After a busy week at work, I felt the need to treat myself a little… so today I decided to get out of the city for a particularly special sukiyaki in Hinodecho (not far from Yokohama).

 Now if you are wondering why this sukiyaki restaurant is special, it is not because they use particularly good beef, nor is it particularly expensive, nor is it visited by a lengthy list of V.I.P.s.
 It is, however, supposedly where the dish “sukiyaki” originated from.

 Ohtanawanoren was established in 1868, the first year of the Meiji period when meat eating was still not a common practice in Japan.
-At that time, the owner of Ohtanawanoren came up with using miso to hide the taste of meat which was in fact unpleasant to common people at the time.
-As you will see later, the “original” form of sukiyaki was known as “gyu-nabe” (beef pot) , and was completely different from how sukiyaki is generally prepared today.
+At the time, the owner of Ohtanawanoren came up with using miso to hide the taste of meat which was actually considered unpleasant to common people at the time.
+As you will see in this post, the “original” form of sukiyaki was known as “gyu-nabe” (beef pot) , and was completely different from how sukiyaki is generally prepared today.

 And this is the less fatty butsukiri-gyu-nabe with beef from Iwate.
 Despite being the slightly cheaper option, I personally prefer this after a couple pieces because too much overly fat wagyu can get sickening very fast.
 So having a mix today was indeed, perfect!